-Monroe Local Schools are the educational focus in the city of Monroe and in Lemon Township.
-Monroe staff, students and community are committed to the engagement of learners and increasing student achievement.
-The Pupil Personnel staff supports students in the following groups: Early Childhood, Gifted, Homeless, English Learners and Special Education.
+Monroe staff, students and the community are committed to the engagement of learners and increasing student achievement.
+Pupil personnel staff support students in the following groups: early childhood, gifted, homeless, English learners, and special education.

 We individualize learning experiences so that all children can achieve the highest potential success.
 We do this through small group instruction targeting specific skills, whole group instruction targeting foundational skills, and inclusionary support to the learner in the general education environment.